DaCHack/Futro-S740-Homeserver/README.md

 10) `update-initramfs -u -k all`
 11) Another `update-grub` might be needed
 12) Reboot the Proxmox host (setup SSH server before if you wish to have handy access next to NOVNC)
+13) [Resize local and local-lvm storage](https://www.reddit.com/r/Proxmox/comments/vj6u54/is_it_possible_to_shrink_storage_disk_i_want_to/) to not waste storage for the root partition, I used on a 256GB SSD (238,98 effectively):
+    - 8GB Swap
+    - 30GB Root
+    - 200GB local-lvm (30GB infra VM, min.
+150GB media VM)

 ## Docker host or basic VM guest with access to iGPU